pinobatch/pently/README.md

 Once you have the above installed, run `make`.
 Then edit the score and run `make` again to hear the changes.
+To use an entirely different score file, open `makefile` and change `scorename`.

 ## License